jon-jacky/home/commonplace.md

   answerer recommends sending HTTP request to 2nd RPi that returns JSON response.
   Another answer recommends ssh on first RPi to run command on second RPi, possibly using paramiko.
-Another answer recommends scp text file and use inotifywait - which waits for changes on a file.
+Another answer recommends scp text file and use inotifywait - which waits for changes on a file. (links.html, 26 Jan 2016)

 23 Jan 2017

-- <https://github.com/PDP-10/its> - Incompatible Timesharing System, code and docs
+- <https://github.com/PDP-10/its> - Incompatible Timesharing System, code and docs (links.html or maybe precursors.md, 26 Jan 2017)

 22 Jan 2017